All Products

 sudo update-ca-trust enable

-2. Add the following content to your code.
+2. Add this to your code

 import os